-The DYNAM compiler option specifies that all subprograms invoked through the CALL literal statement will be loaded dynamically at run time.
+The DYNAM compiler option specifies that all subprograms invoked through the CALL literal statement

 This allows you to share common subprograms among several different applications, allowing for easier maintenance of these subprograms since the application will not have to be re-link-edited if the subprogram is changed.